Lufthansa CEO says positive traffic trend continued in May

-MIAMI A positive trend in April traffic at Germany's Lufthansa (LHAG.DE) continued in May, Chief Executive Carsten Spohr said on Sunday.
+MIAMI, June 7 A positive trend in April traffic at Germany's Lufthansa continued in May, Chief Executive Carsten Spohr said on Sunday.

 Lufthansa said last month its April passenger traffic in terms of revenue seat kilometres rose 7.1 pct, though the load factor, or proportion of seats sold, dropped 1.4 percentage points to 78.1 percent.